0chain/zwalletcli/README.md

 ```sh
 ./zwallet getbalance
 ```
-Output
+Sample output
 ```
 Balance: 1 (1.76 USD)
 ```

 4. Lock tokens to get interest

-Tokens can be locked into a pool to gain interest.
-It uses the Interest Pool smart contract.
+Tokens can be locked to gain interest.

 Run the `lock` command and provide the amount of tokens and how long to lock them.
 ```sh
 ./zwallet lock --tokens 0.5 --durationMin 5
 ```
-Output
+Sample output
 ```
 Tokens (0.500000) locked successfully
 ```